 ASFA says to fund a comfortable retirement as a couple you'll need $640,000^ saved in your super.
 For a single person you'll need $545,000.
 TelstraSuper Financial Planning has provided a guide for how much you may need depending on when you want to retire and your annual income needs in the table below.

-• taxation has been taken into account on the basis that the superannuation benefit used to purchase the income stream has no tax-free component
+- taxation has been taken into account on the basis that the payments from superannuation are not taxed after age 60

 How you can achieve your goals

 Once you know how much money you'll need each year in retirement, there are several things to consider when looking at how to achieve your goals:

 - when you want to retire and how long your income needs to last

 - whether you may be eligible for government assistance

 - other assets, and any lump sum withdrawals you are planning to take from your super.